root-project/jsroot/docs/JSROOT.md

 In rare cases one need to install JSROOT on separate web server - for such case one could use provided packages from <https://github.com/linev/jsroot/releases>.

 One could use JSROOT directly from local file system.
-If source code was unpacked in `/home/user/jsroot/` subfolder, one could just open it in broser with <file:///home/user/jsroot/index.htm> address.
+If source code was unpacked in `/home/user/jsroot/` subfolder, one could just open it in browser with <file:///home/user/jsroot/index.htm> address.